akronborn/Phrasebook/README.md

 This site will allow users to quickly create on-the-fly audio files to create custom phrasebooks, while or after speaking with their language partners.

 Ex:

 Text: Cxi tiu estas la lasta fojo.

 Language: eo

 Filename: LastEO

 File created: LastEO.mp3

 Author: Clotia Johari

-Disclaimers: I'm a Back-end programmer who fits the memes about being afraid of CSS.
-In 2020, I will become a CSS ninja, making a weaker area a strength.
+Disclaimers: I'm a Back-end programmer who fits the memes about CSS.
+In 2020, I will make a weaker area a strength.

-It's a prototype I knocked out overnight, working on the look (I would normally not use internal css) and download directory (downloads to root folder on my end, not so on Heroku) this weekend.